What was the Trojan War? Was it real?

 The Iliad tells the story of a conflict between the Greeks and the Trojans, which takes place during a ten-year siege of Troy by the Greeks.

-Most of the story focuses on the final year of the war, and focuses on the conflict between Achilles and Hector, two of the greatest warriors on either side.
+Most of the story takes place in the final year of the war, and focuses on the conflict between Achilles and Hector, two of the greatest warriors on either side.

-Homer's Odyssey, written sometime after the Iliad, tells the story of one of the Greek general Odysseus' ten-year journey home from Troy.
+Homer's Odyssey, which was written sometime after the Iliad, tells the story of one of the Greek generals, Odysseus, and his ten-year journey home from Troy.

 It includes tales of his adventures with monsters and gods, as well as his encounters with many famous figures from Greek mythology.